Updated: Sep 8, 2022

 Here’s a key piece of understanding about anger: Whatever the apparent source of anger, it can almost always be boiled down to one simple thing: A person gets angry when there’s something they want that they’re not getting, or that they think they can’t get.

 An angry person is almost always thinking to themselves, consciously or unconsciously, “I’m not going to get what I want … I never get what I want”.

 Think about it … when you get angry that your partner isn’t home on time, you’re not getting the intimate time you want.
 When you get angry that your body is breaking down, you’re not getting the freedom or mobility you want.
 When you get angry that your partner is angry, you’re not getting the calm, loving environment you want.
 And quite possibly, you’re thinking to yourself that you’ll never get it.

 This means that someone getting angry has a positive intent of trying to get something that’s important to them.
-An angry person is hardly ever deliberately trying to mess with you or hurt you.
+An angry person is hardly ever deliberately trying to mess with you or hurt you (yes, there are definitely exceptions).
 They’re simply wanting something they’re not getting, or don’t know how to go for.

 Using this simple understanding of anger gives you an immediate action step to take in the face of your partner’s or your own anger.
 This is a simple practical tip that often has very effective results.

 You ask the angry person, “What do you want?” or “What do you want right now?”

 Say your partner is going off about how you never have enough quality time together.
 Ask him or her, “What do you want right now?”
 Often, this will cause the angry person to “snap out of it”, that is to change the direction of their attention.
 An angry person is often stuck on a theme, like a broken record, and by hearing a question like, What do you want?, they have to engage a different part of their brain.

 Test this with yourself, right now.
 What’s something you’re angry about?
 Now ask yourself, What am I wanting that I’m not getting?
 Then ask yourself, What do I want right now?